veliovgroup/ostrio/docs/lets-encrypt.md

 In order to make World Wide Web safer and faster, we strongly recommend to use HTTPS protocol for your website, and add H2 protocol support to your web-server.

-This tutorial will show how to use service by Let's Encrypt.
+This tutorial will show how to use [Let's Encrypt](https://letsencrypt.org) project.
 Which let's you to generate fully qualified SSL (TLS) certificate for free.

+Notes:
-*Examples is given for Debian/Ubuntu Linux an Nginx*
+ - Examples is given for Debian/Ubuntu Linux and Nginx.
+Instructions for other platforms can be easily googled
+ - We are not somehow affiliated with "Let's Encrypt", we just love to use this project.
+You can [support](https://letsencrypt.org/donate/) "Let's Encrypt" project if you like it too

+#### Install Certbot:
 It is recommended to install certificates via [Certbot](https://certbot.eff.org) app.

-#### Install Certbot:
 ```shell
 # Debian 8
 apt-get install certbot -t jessie-backports